CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 ### Task 1: Enable self-service password reset

+In this task, you'll enable self-service password reset (SSPR) for all users in Microsoft Entra ID.
+You'll configure the necessary authentication methods, including mobile phone, email, and security questions, allowing users to reset their passwords independently.

 1. On the taskbar select **Microsoft Edge**, in the address bar type **https://entra.microsoft.com/**, and then press **Enter**.

 2. Sign in as  **<inject key="AzureAdUserEmail"></inject>**, and use the tenant Admin password **<inject key="AzureAdUserPassword"></inject>**, If the **Stay signed in?** prompt appears, select **No**.